 Encourages manual data entry.
 You may send a reimbursement request as a spreadsheet to your finance team.
 The person who processes it has to open the spreadsheet and manually enter each item into the finance software.
 This is not only time consuming, but it opens up possibilities for error.
 Email + spreadsheets is not the best place when it would be better for systems to talk to each other without the need for human intervention.

 Difficult documentation and audit trails.
 When you need to refer back to an item from a few months ago, it’s possible to recover the email trail, but it can be extremely difficult, especially if you are not sure of the date or if it is a commonly sent email.
 All of your processes are mixed in with your online shopping and birthday party planning.

 Structuring complex items.
 Let’s say you have a purchase order for $10,000, but the invoices are split into three stages.
 With email, it is extremely hard to track how much has been paid already and how much is left to pay, unless you have a purchase order tracking system in place.

 We’re Going to Need a Better System…

-If you can feel the stress of trying to manage workflows in email and spreadsheets, then it’s time to think of upgrading to a stronger management system.
+If you can feel the stress of trying to manage Google workflows in email and spreadsheets, then it’s time to think of upgrading to a stronger workflow management system like Kissflow Workflow.
 In the next post we’ll look at the advantages and pitfalls of Google Forms for workflow management in regards to your tracking ability and data validation.